 5. Do not login to your account from random computers/phones, not even of your friends’, family’s or your office computers unless you already have a “computer user account” on that machine.
 If you don’t, and if you must use your Facebook, then use a “Guest” account on the machine, or at least an incognito/private window, and be sure to carefully check the address bar of your browser, check if it is with a lock sign and the URL is exactly https://www.facebook.com/ and nothing else at the end or middle (if the full URL is not visible, click on the address bar to see the full form of the URL), to make sure you are not putting your ID and password in a fake phishing website.

 Steps to Secure Your Facebook:

-2. Go to Facebook settings > General > Contact.
-Add your new Protonmail address as the primary email.
-You must remove every other email address from your account, completely.
+2. Go to Facebook homepage click on your profile photo on the top-right corner go to Settings and Privacy > Settings > Accounts Settings > General > Contact.
+Add your new ProtonMail address as the primary email.
+You must remove every other email address and phone numbers from your account, completely.

 3. Check where you are logged in, remove any unknown, or unnecessary device from the list.

-4. On Protonmail, go to Settings > Security: Turn on Two Factor Authentication, as always use Authy, avoid SMS.
+4. On ProtonMail, go to Settings > Account and Password: Turn on Two Factor Authentication, as always use Authy, avoid SMS.

-6. Now, go to Facebook settings > security and login > scroll down to Encrypted notification emails.
-Paste the text here.
+6. Now, go to Facebook settings > security and login > scroll down to Advanced > Encrypted notification emails, click Edit, and Paste the text from ASC file here.
 Check in the box for “Use this public key to encrypt notification emails that Facebook sends you?”
 Save.

 Now your Facebook settings for Encrypted notification email should show “On”.